A more vertical ascent for a more ambitious expedition

 We begin our ascent, heavily laden, towards the last camp before the summit, Camp 3 or Polish Glacier Camp, at the foot of the glacier at 5863 meters.
 We may have to pitch our tents there.
 Dinner at almost six thousand meters, probably the highest meal many of us have ever had.

-+ 380 m approximately 5863 m approximately 5 h Meals: breakfast in tents – lunch with a picnic – dinner in tents Accommodations: night in tents
+approximately 5 h + 380 m approximately 5863 m Meals: breakfast in tents – lunch with a picnic – dinner in tents Accommodations: night in tents

 Day 15: Ascent of Polish Glacier – Summit (6962 m) – Descent to Camp 3